Heuristic Ternary Error-Correcting Output Codes Via Weight Optimization and Layered Clustering-Based Approach: A Brief Literature Survey

-The state-of-the-art decoding methods are the Hamming Distance (HD) decoding, euclidean Distance (ED) decoding, probabilistic decoding \cite{passerini2004new}, Loss-Based (LB) decoding \cite{allwein2001reducing}, and Loss-Weighted (LW) \cite{escalera2010decoding} decoding.
-In this paper, we focus on the LW decoding algorithm since it has a compact theoretical framework and a superior performance to other decoding methods in practice.
+The representative decoding methods are HD, ED, probabilistic \cite{passerini2004new}, LB \cite{allwein2001reducing}, and LW decodings \cite{escalera2010decoding}.
+Here, we focus on reviewing LW decoding since it has a compact theory and performs better than other decoding methods in practice.

-In \cite{escalera2010decoding}, Escalera {\it{et al.}} argued that a good decoding strategy should make all codewords (classes) have the same decoding {\it{dynamic range}} and zero decoding {\it{dynamic range bias}}.
-Then, they proposed the LW decoding algorithm for the ternary ECOC, which is the unique decoding strategy that satisfy the above decoding condition for the ternary ECOC.
-The LW decoding introduces a predefined weight matrix $\W=[\w_1^T,\ldots,\w_P^T]^T=\left[ \right]$ that has the same size as $\M$ and satisfies the following two constraints
+In \cite{escalera2010decoding} and its previous works \cite{escalera2006ecoc,escalera2009recoding}, Escalera {\it{et al.}} argued that a good decoding strategy should make all codewords have the same decoding {\it{dynamic range}} and zero decoding {\it{dynamic range bias}}.
+Based on the argument, they proposed the LW decoding for ternary ECOCs, which is the first decoding strategy of ternary ECOCs that satisfies the aforementioned two goals.
+The LW decoding introduces a predefined weight matrix $\W=[\w_1^T,\ldots,\w_P^T]^T=\left[ \right]\in\mathcal{W}$ that has the same size as $\M$ and satisfies the following two constraints: